LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/initialization_1.rst.txt

 after the compiled source file is loaded into memory.

 Multiple initialization directives can be used in a source file or in an object.
-Their goals will be called in order at loading time.
+Their goals will be called in the same order as the directives at loading time.

 .. note::